CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/pfi.md

 ### Prerequisites

 - The ProcessForce plugin has to be installed and enabled for the company you want to use ProcessForce Import with.
-- If new UDFs (User Defined Fields) are added to ProcessForce objects, restart the AppEngine service to ensure they appear in the PFI template.
+- If new UDFs (User Defined Fields) are added to ProcessForce objects, restart the CompuTec AppEngine service to ensure they appear in the PFI template.

 ### Installation

-Click [here](../administrators-guide/configuration-and-administration/overview.md#plugins) to get to know more about AppEngine Plugin Installation.
+Click [here](../administrators-guide/configuration-and-administration/overview.md#plugins) to get to know more about CompuTec AppEngine Plugin Installation.

 ## Usage